frclba/metro-checkin/README.md

 - GET average time, given start_station_id, and end_station_id.
 - the return value can either be a time duration format of HH:MM:SS, or just an integer for minutes

-Please develop a Django webserver that supports the functionality above, deploy it anywhere that you like (aws, google cloud, heroku, etc), and provide:
-- the server url to send requests to.
+Please develop a webserver that supports the functionality above and provide the url to the repo with source code
-- the url to the repo (github/gitlab/etc)

 Please let us know if you have any questions that we can help clarify!

+Example:

-Example: One subway ride for 20m, and another for 10m, averages to 15m POST swipe_in (U1, S1, 11:00)
+One subway ride for 20m, and another for 10m, averages to 15m POST swipe_in (U1, S1, 11:00)
 POST swipe_out (U1, S3, 11:20)
 POST swipe_in (U2, S1, 11:30)